-How would you address the barriers to Kevin's proper treatment adherence?
+How would you address the barriers to Marcus's proper treatment adherence?

-How would you prepare Kevin for his move to university or college?
+How would you prepare Marcus for his move to college?

 - Patient "buy-in" is critical for maintaining consistent adherence to the treatment regimen.
-Various communication techniques may help Kevin assess and advance his readiness to take ownership of his health care by exploring personal barriers to regimen adherence and engaging in problem solving to improve adherence and reduce the risk of relapse. - Provide Kevin with a medical summary for work, school, and transition, and provide a list of potential providers to encourage/facilitate the initial visit - Discuss with Kevin how he will obtain medication (eg, local pharmacy).
+Various communication techniques may help Marcus assess and advance his readiness to take ownership of his health care by exploring personal barriers to regimen adherence and engaging in problem solving to improve adherence and reduce the risk of relapse. - Provide the patient with a medical summary for work, school, and transition, and provide a list of potential providers to encourage/facilitate the initial visit

+- Discuss with Marcus how he will obtain medication (eg, local pharmacy or mail order service).
 He should have the name, address, and phone number of a local pharmacy in the event he needs a new medication.
-He should be aware of what medications he cannot take as they might interact with the medications have a surroughly taking for IRD.
-He should also be grapped of the effects of placed on the medications have a surroughly taking for IRD.
-He should also be grapped on the medications have a surroughly taking for IRD. - he is currently taking for IBD.
-He should also be aware of the effects of alcohol on the medications he is taking.

-Discuss where Kevin will have routine blood work done and where he will go if he becomes seriously ill (eg, local emergency) - Discuss how Kevin will explain his disease to his roommate.
+He should be aware of what medications he cannot take as they might interact with the medications he is currently taking for IBD.
+He should also be aware of the effects of alcohol on the medications he is taking. - Discuss where Marcus will have routine blood work done and where he will go if he becomes seriously ill (eg, school health center or local emergency department) - Discuss how Marcus will explain his disease to his roommate.
 Even if he does not expect to share this information, it is likely that the many medications, frequent bathroom trips, and bandages after blood draws may provoke questions.
-He should have an answer in mind. - Discuss how Kevin will communicate with his doctor if privacy is not easily found.
-He may prefer to use e-mail to send messages so he does not need to speak embarrassing details. - Discuss sexual health and alcohol/drug use with Kevin.
+He should have an answer in mind. - Discuss how Marcus will communicate with his doctor if privacy is not easily found.
+He may prefer to use e-mail to send messages so he does not need to speak embarrassing details. - Discuss sexual health and alcohol/drug use with Marcus.
 This is a time when many young people experiment and take risks; thus, the possible consequences these choices could have on his health must be presented.